leannejdong/leannejdong/README.md

 ## What am I doing now?
 - 🔭 I’m currently working on nonlinear hydraulic network and [mgosdt](https://gitlab.com/leannejdong/mgosdt/-/tree/dev)
-- 🔭 Implementing prim's MST algorithm to generate (hydraulic/thermal)network outputs
+- 🔭 Implementing prim's MST algorithm to generate (hydraulic/thermal)network outputs, based on the location of the streets and building.
 - 🌱 Hybrid numerical methods for hyperbolic PDE
 - 🌱 Try to stay focus in writing my two postdoc papers
 - 👯 I’m looking to collaborate on C++ and have an interest learning Rust!